-For the past thirty years, Williams & Connolly LLP has represented clients involved in virtually every aspect of the business of sports.
-Dating back to when the firm's founder, Edward Bennett Williams, owned the Washington Redskins and Baltimore Orioles, we have represented numerous athletes, owners, and others involved in the business of sports.
-They have come to us for general business advice and representation, for assistance in negotiating contracts, leases, and league structures, for specific advice on how to structure their businesses to avoid controversy, and to represent them in major litigation/arbitration disputes.
-Our experience includes radio, television, and cable broadcast agreements; stadium leases; stadium construction agreements; advertising and sponsorship agreements; and player arbitration.
+For the past forty years, Williams & Connolly LLP has represented clients involved in virtually every aspect of the business of sports.
+The firm’s sports legacy reaches back to the late 1960s, when firm founder Edward Bennett Williams took over the running of the Washington Redskins and, a decade later, became owner of the Baltimore Orioles.
+Our lawyers have represented individuals and businesses involved in the business of sports.
+They have come to the firm for general business advice and representation, for assistance in negotiating contracts, leases, and league structures, and for specific advice on setting up businesses.
+The primary reason people in the sports industry have come to the firm in recent years has been for representation in major litigation and arbitration disputes.
+We also handle radio, television, and cable broadcast agreements, stadium leases and stadium construction agreements, advertising and sponsorship agreements, collective bargaining agreements and player arbitration.

 Today, the firm's practice covers a number of different areas of sports law.

-The firm's experience covers legal issues that include: antitrust; contracts, corporate law and the law of partnerships and limited liability companies; real estate; estate planning and tax law; franchise law; intellectual property; internet issues; labor law, constitutional law, criminal law, RICO, unfair competition and various other common law torts; and matters arising under the Americans with Disabilities Act, the Ted Stevens Olympic and Amateur Sports Act, and state laws governing sports agent registration.
+Our firm-wide experience includes many areas that are applicable to its sports practice, including antitrust, contracts, corporate law, the law of partnerships and limited liability companies, real estate, estate planning and tax law, franchise law, intellectual property, internet issues, labor law, constitutional law, criminal law, RICO, unfair competition and other common law torts.
+In addition, our lawyers also provide guidance and counsel on the Americans with Disabilities Act, the Ted Stevens Olympic and Amateur Sports Act, the Sports Broadcasting Act of 1961 and 1966, federal laws concerning gambling, sports gambling and sports lotteries, and state laws governing sports agent registration.

-The types of sports-related matters for which individuals and businesses come to Williams & Connolly include:
+The types of sports-related matters for which individuals and businesses come to the firm include:

-- Disputes between owners of major and minor league professional teams and the league or owners of facilities where the teams play their games.
+- Disputes between owners of major and minor league professional teams and their leagues or owners of facilities where the teams play their games.

 - Disputes between owners of sports facilities and the teams, leagues and event producers that hold events in their facilities.

-- Disputes between event producers and circuits of events, such as the ATP or PGA Tour.
+- Disputes between event producers and circuits of events, such as the ATP World Tennis Tour or PGA Golf Tour.

-- Disputes concerning the right of athletes to participate in international competitions.
+- Disputes concerning the rights of athletes to participate in international competitions.

-- The launch of new professional sports leagues or circuits of events.
+- The launch of a new professional sports league or a circuit of events.

-- Contract negotiations, contractual disputes, and other business matters for professional, collegiate and Olympic coaches.
+- Contract negotiations and other business matters for professional, collegiate and Olympic coaches and sports broadcasters.